Keen Targhee II Review

 Comfort

 The Targhee II provides a comfortable, supportive ride, which is largely what drives their popularity.
 Many features contribute to the comfort of this model.
-The tongue is well padded, the footbed feels balanced, and the roomy toe box keeps toes fresh on long descents.
-Foot protection is also superior to every model in this review, with a beefy rubber toe cover and stiff soles to quell discomfort on pointy, rocky terrain.
+The tongue is well padded, the footbed feels balanced, and the roomy toe box keeps toes fresh on long descents with plenty of room for hiking socks.
+Foot protection is superior to every model in this review, with a beefy rubber toe cover and stiff soles to quell discomfort on pointy, rocky terrain.
 We wish the footbed had a little bit more arch support, but otherwise, it is a comfortable shoe.

-This model's four eyelet lacing system is top-notch.
+This model's four-eyelet lacing system is top-notch.
 Three widely-spaced lower webbing eyelets lace the boot over the fore and midfoot.
 This wide spacing allows folks with narrower feet to snug the upper down.
-The upper webbing eyelet extends down and around the heel of the shoe, creating the ability to cinch your heel down in the heel cup.
+The upper webbing eyelet extends down and around the shoe's heel, creating the ability to cinch your heel down in the heel cup.
 Many hikers praise this feature.
-With a little experimenting, the forefoot can be laced loose for comfort, while the heel can be cinched into the heel cup for security.
+The forefoot can be laced loose for comfort with a little experimenting, while the heel can be cinched into the heel cup for security.

 Weight